Kosher foods: Milk and meat

 Three times the Torah specifically forbids "seething" a young goat "in its mother's milk".
 The Talmud interprets this as a general prohibition against cooking meat and dairy products together, and against eating or deriving any benefit from such a mixture.

 To help prevent accidental violation of these rules, the modern standard Orthodox practice is to classify food into either being fleishig (meat), milchig (dairy), or neither; this third category is more usually referred to as pareve (also spelled parve and parev) meaning "neutral".

 As the biblical prohibition uses the word gedi ("kid") and not the phrase gedi izim ("goat-kid") used elsewhere in the Torah, the rabbis concluded that the flesh of all domestic mammals (behemoth) is included in the prohibition.

 Flesh of fish and bugs is not included, and therefore is considered pareve.
 By rabbinic decree, the flesh of birds and wild mammals (chayot), such as deer, is considered as "meat", rather than pareve.

 By rabbinic law and custom, not only are meat and milk not cooked together, but they are not eaten even separately within a single meal.
+After eating meat, those who adhere to a Kosher diet must wait a period of time (according to most authorities, six hours) before they consume dairy products, and a similar amount of time must pass before eating meat products, after the consumption of certain sharp cheeses.